-What to See and Do Before You Move to Bend
+What to See and Do Before You Move to Bend, Oregon

-Before you commit to relocating to Bend, you’ll likely want to check it out and see if the lifestyle is right for you.
+Before you commit to living in Bend, Oregon and start looking for real estate in Bend, you’ll likely want to check it out and see if the lifestyle is right for you.

 You may be thinking: this outdoor stuff sounds pretty great, but it also sounds kind of like summer vacation.
 Maybe extreme feats of physical endurance aren’t your thing, or maybe they sound more like your day job than what you’d do for fun.
 Maybe all of it sounds like something a younger version of yourself might have enjoyed.
 Or maybe your focus right now is on raising a family.